Ian Leu

 New Domain: Non-Human & Agentic Identity Governance.

 This is the most significant structural addition.
-The original map focused on human lifecycle patterns.
-That gap is now closed.
-The new domain includes sub-capabilities for NHI discovery and inventory, ownership attribution and accountability mapping, delegated authority management (tracking scope chains when one agent invokes another), runtime behavioral policy enforcement, ephemeral credential lifecycle, dormancy detection, and agent scope and permission boundary enforcement.
+NHIs now outnumber humans 17 to 1, and 0.01% of them control 80% of cloud resources, yet the tooling built for joiner-mover-leaver was never designed to discover, attribute, or govern them at that scale.
+The new domain covers NHI discovery and inventory, ownership attribution and accountability mapping, delegated authority management (tracking scope chains when one agent invokes another), runtime behavioral policy enforcement, ephemeral credential lifecycle, dormancy detection, and agent scope and permission boundary enforcement.

 Planning implication: If your IAM program doesn’t have a distinct workstream for non-human identities, this domain gives you the capability taxonomy to stand one up.
 Start with NHI discovery and ownership attribution.
 Most organizations don’t know how many service accounts and API keys they have, let alone who owns them.